 Despite the SEO benefits, less than a third of all websites use it.
 This equals a big opportunity to stand out from the crowd and attract new potential customers to your website.

 In a nutshell, schema markup is code you put on the HTML of a web page to provide additional detail about the content of that page.
 It’s useful because it helps give search engines further information about a page’s content, in turn providing users with more relevant results.

 When schema markup is added to a web page, it typically creates an enhanced description (commonly known as a ‘rich snippet’) that appears in search results.
 There are lots of types of schema markup for articles, news, reviews, recipes, products and more.

 Here’s an example of a search result for a web page marked up with review schema:

 Although it involves code, you don’t have to be a web development expert to add schema markup to your website.
 You can find out more about implementing it in our free schema markup eBook.

 Done right, these SEO basics can have a big impact – but there’s a whole world of technical principles that also help search engines access, interpret and index your website.
 Technical SEO is a little more complicated and requires specialist know-how to get right.

 Then there’s the time factor to consider: great SEO doesn’t happen overnight and small business owners are busy enough as it is.
-That’s why SMBs around Australia partner with Yellow to create a comprehensive SEO strategy that gets results.
+That’s why SMBs around Australia partner with Yellow Pages to create a comprehensive SEO strategy that gets results.